ChuffedDom/being-chuffed/being-chuffed.md

 ### 4. Everything is an experiment.

+At the end of the day we are telling stories about validation.
+Every piece of work not only delivers some kind of value, but also a means of gathering insight to iterate upon.

 ### 5. Anything + time = change.

 ### 7. In the end, it has to be about delivering some value to a person.